Keynotes & Workshops

 “Native American communities, they have a much larger definition of what medicine is,” Dansie says.
 “It’s anything that makes me feel well.
 A prayer can be medicine, an elder giving words of compassion … falling in love is medicine.”

-Indian Country Today, the nation's leading American Indian Newsource, wrote about Roberto's "Life Service To Children"
+Indian Country Today, the nation's leading American Indian Newsource, wrote about Roberto's "Life Service To Children."

 His article as an Indian Country Today writer, "Traditional Medicine In Indian Country" is used by Indian Health Services as a guide to culturally competent care.
-Read more about it in the Indian Health Services "Health From An Indian Perspective"
+Read more about it in the Indian Health Services "Health From An Indian Perspective."

 Roberto is the recipient of several awards including:

-Humanitarian of Year from The International Medical & Education Trust of Columbia Missouri University, the distinguished "Mounted Medallion Award" from The National Indian Health Board, The Cesar Chavez Award from National Migrant Education, The Federal Award from the Administration on Aging and The Illinois Association of Agencies and Community Organizations Migrant Advocacy Award for Exemplary Dedication to IAACOMA and it's mission (The largest rural health organization in the nation.)
+Humanitarian of Year from The International Medical & Education Trust of Columbia Missouri University, the distinguished "Mounted Medallion Award" from The National Indian Health Board, The Cesar Chavez Award from National Migrant Education, The Federal Award from the Administration on Aging and The Illinois Association of Agencies and Community Organizations Migrant Advocacy Award for Exemplary Dedication to IAACOMA and its mission (The largest rural health organization in the nation.)

 Next Steps...